 My most recent book is a series of translations from Old English called Unlikeness Is Us: Fourteen from the Exeter Book.
-Due out any day now from Gaspereau Press.
+Just out from Gaspereau Press.

 The Exeter Book is a miscellany of Anglo-Saxon verse – elegies, homilies, riddles, maxims, and nones of the above, thrown together somewhat chaosily.
 I’ve translated a few of its greatest hits (“The Wanderer,” “The Seafarer”), a smattering of riddles, and a sequence of maxims (aka “gnomic verses”) hardly anyone does whole cloth, and I get why, though I’m glad I have.

 I try in a critical introduction to unpack a tension between the the poems’ material commitments – to the present things of the world and to their own manifest thingliness as poems – and their transcendental yearnings for a deity who lives way far beyond the sky.
 At the back, commentaries and textual notes.
 It’s not, by a long shot, a scholarly work, but I hope the translations and the apparatus around them are sound enough to make the book useful in an undergrad classroom.

 Here’s one, a poem usually called “Wulf and Eadwacer,” first in Old English:

 Lēodum is mīnum swylce him mon lāc gife.

 Willað hȳ hine āþecgan gif hē on þrēat cymeð.

 Wulf is on īege, ic on ōþerre.

 Faest is þæt ēglond, fenne biworpen.